travela/erling/README.md

 ### Start server

-Now you may run the server with:
+Now, from within the api directory, you may run the server with:

 > ``node app.js``

 ## Webapp

-Simply run
+From within the webapp directory, simply run

 > ``npm start``